 Charles Haas, the second child of William and Bertha Haas, was born on February 16, 1884.
 As the eldest son, Charles was involved in the family business.
 In 1913, he married Fanny Stern (1891-1920), daughter of Jacob Stern, the second president of the Levi Strauss Company, and grandniece of Levi Strauss.
 They had two children, Madeleine and William(Billy).

 HAAS AND LEVI CONNECTION

-Levi Strauss, the founder of Levi Strauss & Co., never married, but he left his thriving business to his four nephews: Jacob, Sigmund, Louis, and Abraham Stern.
+Levi Strauss, the founder of Levi Strauss & Co., never married.
+He left his thriving business to his four nephews; Jacob, Sigmund, Louis, and Abraham Stern.
 Jacob and Sigmund served as presidents of the company after Levi’s death.

-Sigmund Stern and his wife Rosalie Meyer had a daughter named Elise.
-She married Walter A. Haas, Sr., who was the son of Abraham Haas, brother of the William Haas.
+Sigmund Stern and his wife, Rosalie Meyer, had a daughter named Elise.
+She married Walter A. Haas, Sr., who was the son of Abraham Haas, brother of William Haas.
 Walter joined Levi Strauss & Co. in 1919 at the request of Sigmund and served as president from 1928 to 1954.
-He was a trusted mentor and advisor to Fanny Stern's and Charles Haas’ daughter Madeleine.
+He was a trusted mentor and advisor to Fanny Stern and Charles Haas’ daughter, Madeleine.

-Walter Haas, Sr. (William Haas’ nephew) served as President of Levi Strauss & Co. from 1928 to 1954.
-Walter’s two sons: Walter, Jr., and Peter both served as President of Levi Strauss & Co. — Walter from 1958-1970 and Peter from 1970-1981.
+Walter Haas, Sr. (William's nephew) served as President of Levi Strauss & Co. from 1928 to 1954.
+Walter’s two sons: Walter, Jr., and Peter both served as President of Levi Strauss & Co. — Walter from 1958-1970, and Peter from 1970-1981.
 Walter Jr.’s son Robert (the great-great-grandnephew of company founder Levi Strauss) served as President and Chief Executive Officer of Levi Strauss & Co. in 1984.